MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.SQLDatabase/v1.6.1/Get-AzureSqlDatabaseOperation.md

 ```

 ## DESCRIPTION
-The **Get-AzureSqlDatabaseOperation** cmdlet gets the status of database operations on the specified azure_2 server.
+The **Get-AzureSqlDatabaseOperation** cmdlet gets the status of database operations on the specified Azure server.
 If you specify only the *ServerName* or *ConnectionContext* parameter, the cmdlet gets all the database operations for the server.
 If you also specify a database by using the *Database* or *DatabaseName* parameter, this cmdlet gets all the operations for the specified database.
 If you specify an operation GUID, and *ServerName* or *ConnectionContext*, the cmdlet gets a single database operation.